NAIST-SE/ObfusEval/docker/README.md

 # docker

-- This directory contains Dockerfile and resource file.
+- This directory contains the Dockerfile and resource files.
 - Please use via [docker-compose](../docker-compose.yml).

 ## List of application